symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 * The mosaic and amount to be sent: 10 bob:token
 * A recipient address: Alice's address in public chain
 * The secret that should be achieved to unlock the funds.
-* The amount of time while funds can be unlocked: 84h
+* The amount of time in which funds can be unlocked: 84h

 .. example-code::